develop-me/bootcamp--week-09-10--react/challenges/02-hooks/01-basic-hooks/README.md

 ## Hooks

+Use Hooks for all of the challenges below.
+You should already have done them using a `class`!

 1) Create a `<Clicked>` component.
 It should initially display "Not clicked" in a `<p>`.
 Once it's been clicked it should change to "Clicked".

 2) Update your `<Square colour="hotpink">` component so that the background starts green, but when it is clicked it changes to the passed in colour.
 It should alternate every time you click.